Please ensure Javascript is enabled for purposes of website accessibility

 Why foreign stocks belong in your portfolio

 We talk a lot about diversifying a portfolio to expand the opportunities for significant gains and lower your potential risk.
-This is easy enough when you invest in an ETF or stick to your 401k – they generally have diversification built in.
+This is easy enough when you stick to your 401(k) – they generally have diversification built into your fund choices.

 Here at Cabot, we also believe that it’s easier than ever to invest on your own, and that there are plenty of good reasons to do just that.
 And you don’t need the 40, 50, or more stocks of an ETF to diversify.
 In fact, you can hold a diverse and profitable portfolio with as little as 10 or 12 stocks.
 Naturally, that diversification includes holding a mix of some of the best U.S. stocks along with some of the best foreign stocks, and maybe even a speculative stock or two, but that’s a discussion for another time.